-While factors such as speed and speed change directly influence fuel efficiency (Ross 1997; Wang et al. 2014), other factors like different forms of intervention (e.g. educational intervention and the intervention of IT) are also worth studying on their indirectly effects on fuel efficiency (Vaezipour 2018; Vaezipour et al. 2015).
-As the literature shows that IT (Buhalis and Law 2008; Chan 2000; Sun and Zhang 2020)(Consolvo et al. 2006; Hughes et al. 2010; Kamal et al. 2016; Lin et al. 2006; Short et al. 2014; Sundaram et al. 2007)can (Barkenbus 2010; Barla et al. 2017; Sivak and Schoettle 2012)change individual behavior and eco-driving behaviors help improve fuel efficiency, if the drivers’ behaviors are successfully intervented by our app, their proper eco-driving behaviors will effectively reduce fuel consumption.
-Thus, we hypothesize:
+Except for factors such as speed and speed change, other factor like some intervention of IT is also worth studying on its effects on behavior changing (Vaezipour 2018; Vaezipour et al. 2015).
+As the literature shows, IT can be utilized in various fields to record data and provide behavioral feedbacks in order for organizers or individuals to adjust current situation, then achieving some collective or individual goals (Buhalis and Law 2008; Chan 2000; Sun and Zhang 2020).
+Consequently, people view IT as an effective external stimulation to assist in changing people's behavior to act properly (Consolvo et al. 2006; Hughes et al. 2010; Kamal et al. 2016; Lin et al. 2006; Short et al. 2014; Sundaram et al. 2007).

+In terms of driving behavior, putting eco-driving into practice and driving less aggressively help improve fuel efficiency a lot (Barkenbus 2010; Barla et al. 2017; Sivak and Schoettle 2012).

+In this research, we apply a driving assistant app with several functions including real-time risky driving behavior alert, aimed to improve the drivers’ driving behavior.
+Given that IT has a great potential to help change people's behavior to achieve project goals, if the drivers’ driving behaviors has been improved, their proper eco-driving behaviors will effectively reduce fuel consumption.
+Taking H1 and H2 into account, thus, we hypothesize:

 H3a: App usage weakens the relationship between average driving speed and fuel consumption.